OpenNeuroDerivatives/ds002776-fmriprep/README.md

 # ds002776 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds002776](https://openneuro.org/datasets/ds002776).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.1 on [ds002776](https://openneuro.org/datasets/ds002776).

 ## Methods